keys icon

 How to calculate what your mortgage repayments could be

-To use the calculator, you need to input the amount you think you’ll need to borrow, followed by the number of years you want to repay the mortgage over.
+To use the calculator, you first need to input the amount you think you’ll need to borrow, followed by the number of years you want to repay the mortgage over.

 Next, you need to specify the interest rate of your mortgage deal.